ashiven/discord-gpt/README.md

    Bot: Your favorite color is blue.
    ```

--  `/summarize` to get a brief summary of your message or the message that you are responding to.
+-  `/summarize` to get a brief summary of your message.

    ```
    User: /summarize *Long and complicated text*